Sequence and Subject Parameters

 }

-s are created, the same kind of associative array is created.
-See below for an example subject_parameter
+subject_parameters are similar, in that when subjects are created, the same kind of associative array is created.
+See below for an example subject_parameters array.

 {